-If the first payee listed on an account gives you Form W-8, Certificate of Foreign Status, or a similar statement signed under penalties of perjury, backup withholding applies unless:
+If the first payee listed on an account gives you Form W-8, Certificate of Foreign Status, (or Form W-8BEN) or a similar statement signed under penalties of perjury, backup withholding applies unless:

-Every joint payee provides the statement regarding foreign status; or Any one of the joint payees who has not established foreign status gives you a TIN.
+1. Every joint payee provides the statement regarding foreign status or

+2. Any one of the joint payees who has not established foreign status gives you a TIN.